Azure/azure-sdk/docs/policies/migration-guide-template.md

 This guide is intended to assist in the migration to [name of new package here] from [name of old package here].
 It will focus on side-by-side comparisons for similar operations between the two packages.

-Familiarity with the [name of old package here] package is assumed.
-For those new to the [service name here] client library for [language here .Net/JavaScript/Python/Java], please refer to the [README for name of new package here](add link to new package readme) rather than this guide.
+We assume that you are familiar with the [name of old package here].
+If not, then please refer to the [README for name of new package here](add link to new package readme) rather than this guide.

 ## Table of contents